 Pension advice in Keynsham including Personal Pensions, Retirement Planning and Annuities

 Mortgage advice in Keynsham including remortgages, first time buyers, and equity release

 Financial Protection in Keynsham such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in Keynsham
+To arrange a free initial meeting in the Keynsham area with a local independent financial adviser

 please call us on 01278 439494 or complete our Enquiry Form

 Keynsham is a town located between Bristol and Bath in Somerset, England.
 The site of the town has been occupied since prehistoric times, and may have been the site of the Roman settlement of Trajectus.
 It was listed in the Domesday Book as Cainesham, which is believed to mean the home of Saint Keyne.
 Keynsham developed into a medieval market town after Keynsham Abbey was founded around 1170.
 It is situated at the confluence of the River Chew and River Avon and was subject to serious flooding before the creation of Chew Valley Lake and river level controls at Keynsham Lock in 1727.

 It is home to the Memorial Park, which is used for the annual town festival and several nature reserves.
 Keynsham Cricket Club play at the Frank Taylor Memorial Ground.
 Marcus Trescothick is the most noticeable player to have played for the club.